lee-zhg/Introduction-to-Kubernetes/README.md

 1. CLI pre-requisites

-    Complete these steps to install required CLI tools.
+    Complete these steps to install required CLI tools on your local machine.

     [Follow the lab instructions here](Lab0b)